 Little did anyone who was at that meeting, dream that this would be the birth of Youth for Christ which has contributed to or birthed countless other ministries like Dr. Graham’s ministry and even Long Island Youth Mentoring.
 It was just one meeting.
 ‘Anyone can count the seeds in an apple, but only God can count the apples in a seed.’

 One day Ed came home from church and told his wife he had signed up to be a mentor to a fatherless boy.
 Fifteen years later, that boy is a policeman keeping order in the aftermath of 9-11.
 He is also a sixth grade Sunday school teacher and now a mentor to a boy with a story very much like his own.

 It was just a decision made at church.
 He volunteered to get together with a boy for two hours a week.

 What God will do with that pebble of faith that was thrown obediently into the pool of the will of God will reverberate for generations and onto eternity.

 Please know that we rest only in the very capable hands of Almighty God.
-The God who can use a lost job to enable me to meet my Kay and to be blessed with our three children, and who blessed my brother with his first born, is quite capable to lead and provide for this ministry that He loves so much.
-Our question is only to know His call of what we should do, weather seemingly large or small and to know that the Lord of the universe has chosen to bless us by enabling us to be apart of His blessing work.
+The God who can use a lost job to enable me to meet my Kay and to be blessed with our three children, and who blessed my brother with his firstborn, is quite capable to lead and provide for this ministry that He loves so much.
+Our question is only to know His call of what we should do, whether seemingly large or small, and to know that the Lord of the universe has chosen to bless us by enabling us to be apart of His blessing work.